M0nizar/xml_tps/td6/homwork.md

 where $author/@count = $max-count
 return $author
 ```
+> * explanation :
+>    * store all authors in a var then store a list of authors with a number of their appears in albums then try to find the max count between them.
 11. Display albums with exactly the same title but in a different series :
 ```xq
 for $album1 in doc("albums.xml")//album